 After a storm

-• Be alert to hazards created by tornado damage such gas leaks, broken glass and exposed electrical wiring.
+• Be alert to hazards created by tornado damage such as gas leaks, broken glass and exposed electrical wiring.

 • Check for injuries, but don’t try to move someone who is seriously injured unless they are in immediate danger of death or further injury.